Foundations of a Compositional Systems Biology: Introduction

 Composition pervades biology.
 At the molecular scale, cells are composed of a vast number of molecules that interact through their specific interfaces to drive changes to their structures, functions, and surroundings.
 The particular molecular composition of a cell determines its interface with the environment, through which it exchanges the material, energy, and information required to sustain itself and drive its growth.
 These interactions are constantly changing, as cells respond to signals, compete for resources, cooperate with other cells, and restructure their very environment.
 At higher levels of organization, populations of cells compose into communities, organisms, up to ecosystems.
 The patterns of how cellular interfaces connect with each other and with their environments determines their chemical, electrical, and mechanical inputs, driving their behavior, and setting the course of their evolution.

 Systems biology models have not been compositional in the same way as their biological counterparts.
 This is in large part because they do not have chemistry and physics to mediate their interactions, and require a model for every natural process.
 It is true that some modeling paradigms such as ordinary differential equations (ODEs), flux balance analysis (FBA), Bayesian networks, rule-based models, and Markov models are individually compositional in that they can be expanded by adding new expressions or nodes.
 But different aspects of biology are typically studied with different modeling paradigms, and these too need to be brought together.
-The need to connect models across scales has driven interest in hybrid approaches that combine modeling paradigms—such as stochastic with deterministic \cite{haseltine2005origins}, kinetic ODEs with steady state FBA \cite{mahadevan2002dynamic,covert2008integrating}, particle-based with continuous spatial \cite{schaff2016numerical}, and whole-cell models with many interacting processes \cite{karr2012whole,macklin2020simultaneous} including connecting kinetic model outputs to 3D spatial models with molecular resolution \cite{maritan2022building,thornburg2022fundamental,stevens2023molecular}.
+The need to connect models across scales has driven interest in hybrid approaches that combine modeling paradigms—such as stochastic with deterministic \cite{haseltine2005origins}, kinetic ODEs with steady state FBA \cite{mahadevan2002dynamic,covert2008integrating}, particle-based with continuous spatial \cite{schaff2016numerical}, and whole-cell models with many interacting processes \cite{karr2012whole,macklin2020simultaneous} including kinetic models that connect to 3D spatial models with molecular resolution \cite{maritan2022building,thornburg2022fundamental,stevens2023molecular}.
+Foundational efforts like the Physiome Project have emphasized the importance of linking scales systematically to model the dynamics of biological systems from proteins to organs \cite{hunter2003integration}.
 Multi-cellular models often use agent-based models (ABMs) \cite{walpole2013multiscale,ghaffarizadeh2018physicell,swat2012multi}—a class of hybrid models that span two scales, with a model of an environment and a model of individual agents.
-However, most hybrid models are usually built ad-hoc or hard-coded in their own closed software ecosystem, without an easy way to flexibly expand and connect with external models that use different methods.
+However, current hybrid models are usually built hard-coded in their own closed software ecosystem, without an easy way to flexibly expand and connect with external models that use different methods.